MasoudHeidary/GPS-for-STM32-PCB/README.md

 ![Function Space](./static/functionSpace.PNG)

+# Example

+**Look in example folder for more information**
+Example Board: STM32F103C8

 # PCB

 **This part is under designing! (previous design with some problems is available in V1 Branch**
+Or just see PCB folder